MagnificentCreature/spotify-review-RAG/README.md

 Option 1:
 Download the [dataset](https://www.kaggle.com/datasets/bwandowando/3-4-million-spotify-google-store-reviews?resource=download)
 Put the unzipped csv as ./data/SPOTIFY_REVIEWS.csv

-Run [preprocess_data.py](./preprocess_data.py), this might take a couple of hours depending on your GPU Run
+Run
 ```
-preprocess_data.py
+python preprocess_data.py
 ```
+This might take a couple of hours depending on your GPU

 When it is done, run
 ```
-store_data.py
+python store_data.py
 ```

 Option 2:
-Download the reduced processed dataset and put it in ./storage (while this step is simpler, it might produce less optimal results, if you have the time and GPU I recommend doing option 1)
+Download the reduced [processed dataset](https://drive.google.com/file/d/1xR-dVr6785sw0uXMRDrCxjDm2ODM2XvY/view?usp=sharing) and put it in ./storage
+(while this step is simpler, it might produce less optimal results, if you have the time and GPU I recommend doing option 1)

 4)Run the app using